MattSainsbury-Dale/FRKv2_src/README.md

 Please note that the replication material for Section 3.3, Table 4, reproduces the results for row FRK v2 only; the results for other rows are taken from Table 3 in Heaton et al. (2019).

+#### Code structure

+As described above, to reproduce the results of the manuscript, users need only run a single script, `run_all.{sh/bat}`.
+Once the users choices are recorded, `run_all.{sh/bat}` then steps through the `R` files stored in the `scripts` folder: Each file corresponds to a single section of the manuscript, and is clearly labelled.
+There are a few small exceptions:

+1. The fitting and prediction functions for each package in Section 4.1 (MODIS comparison) are stored in separate files, in the folder `scripts/MODIS_modelling_fns`.
+This was done so that the authors of these packages could quickly look to see how their package was used.
+2. The file `Utility_fns.R` contains some basic helper functions used throughout the repo.
+3. `Setup.R`

+We deviate from the standard of a single "standalone replication script" in part because of practical neccessity; calling the `R` scripts individually from terminal means that each section is run independently of the other sections.
+This independence is important in order to keep the hardware requirements to a minimum; if the scripts are run in a single `R` session, garbage can accrue, leading to potential memory issues.

 #### Hardware requirements

 You will need at least 32GB of RAM (or RAM + swap) to run the very-low-dimensional representations of the models, and you will need at least 64GB of RAM (or RAM + swap) to run the full models.